daltn/champion-trees/src/pages/info/index.md

 ‘When we tug at a single thing in nature we find it attached to the rest of the world’ - John Muir

 With the rapid increase of urban sprawl, the rise of global temperature, invasive insects and much more, our forests are dwindling at alarming rates.
-In 2017, the photographer and archivist, Brian Kelley began to create the archive, to preserve these champions legacies and to call attention to the importance of protecting the delicate ecosystems they inhabit.
+In 2017, the photographer and archivist, Brian Kelley began to create this archive, to preserve these trees legacies and to call attention to the importance of protecting the delicate ecosystems they inhabit.

-The large format photographs, captured entirely by Kelley, provide an insight into the Champion Tree’s life and the environment it occupies whether it be a major tourist destination, the streets of New York City, or The Lost Forest in the Oregon Desert.
+The large format photographs, captured entirely by Kelley, provide an insight into the tree’s life and the environment it occupies whether it be a major tourist destination, the streets of New York City, or The Lost Forest in the Oregon Desert.
 Each photograph is accompanied by audio recordings of the surrounding landscape, capturing the sounds that encompass each tree.

 ### More About Brian Kelley